LAST UPDATED: April 9, 2021

 Q: Can these rust removers be used on household products?

-A: Anti-corrosion sprays for cars have harsh chemicals that might not be suitable for food-grade household items.
-You can use products such as CRC Calcium Lime Rust Remover to clean household items.
-DIY home remedies for rust removal—such as vinegar, baking soda, and acetic acid—also work well.
+Anti-corrosion sprays for cars have harsh chemicals that might not be suitable for food-grade household items.
+You can use products such as Evapo-Rust Super Safe Rust Remover to clean household items.
+DIY home remedies for rust removal — such as vinegar, baking soda, and acetic acid — also work well.

-Q: Can rust inhibitors be applied on areas that get hot, such as exhaust pipes?
+Q: Can rust inhibitors be applied to areas that get hot, such as exhaust pipes?